-Justice Kavanuagh has also shown an independent streak in his rulings.
-He agreed with Chief Justice Roberts, the most centrist, 92 percent of time in the time during the 2018-2019 term and 93 percent of time during the 2019-2020 term.
+Justice Kavanaugh has also shown an independent streak in his rulings.
+He agreed with Chief Justice Roberts, the most centrist, 92 percent of the time during the 2018-2019 term and 93 percent of the time during the 2019-2020 term.
 While siding with the Chief Justice in most cases, Kavanaugh ended up voting with the courts more politically liberal Justices almost as often and in some cases more frequently than he voted with the Court’s more politically conservative Justices.

 In 2019, Justice Gorsuch wrote an editorial entitled, “Why Originalism is the best approach to the Constitution.”
 Gorsuch argued that the role of justices is to uphold the law, no matter the consequences of doing so.
 The constitution leaves many social and political questions up to voters, not to judges.

 Gorsuch explained what it means to him to uphold the law regardless of political consequences, “Whether that means allowing protesters to burn the American flag (the First Amendment); prohibiting the government from slapping a GPS tracking device on the underside of your car without a warrant (the Fourth Amendment); or insisting that juries—not judges—should decide the facts that increase the penalty you face in a criminal case (the Sixth Amendment).”

 Further, he argued that many of the worst supreme court decisions came about when the Court followed an impulse, rather than the original meaning of the Constitution.
 The two examples provided are Korematsu and Dredd Scott.